larrykluger/Question-2-Answer-Proxy-SSO-Plugin/README.markdown

 Signout is handled in the same way.
 While the redirect query parameter will also be supplied on signout requests, it is not as essential as for signin.

-**Signout cookie destruction.** Your authentication site's signout method must also be modified to delete or clear the Q2A cookies named **qa_session** and **qa_php_session** in the common cookie domain.
+**Signout cookie destruction.** Your authentication site's signout method must also be modified to delete or clear the Q2A cookies named **PHPSESSID**, **qa_session** and **qa_php_session** in the common cookie domain.

 ### Common cookie domain: Q2A and your authentication application

 For the Proxy SSO plugin to work, both your Q2A and application domain have to use the exact same cookie domain.

-By default, applications' cookie domain is usually the same as their domain name.
+By default, applications' cookie domains are usually the same as their domain name.
 So an application at www.foo.com will usually use cookie domain of www.foo.com.
 Note that cookie domains usually start with a period, so the actual cookie domain would be .www.foo.com

 **Determine your common cookie domain** It should be your domain name without any subdomains.
 Eg foo.com, foo.org.il, foo.info, etc.

 **Modify your authentication website to use the common cookie domain** The process will depend on your application and its web framework.
 In particular, check that the common cookie domain is used both when your application is accessed via www.foo.com and via foo.com

 **Modify Q2A to use the common cookie domain** Change your setting for QA_COOKIE_DOMAIN in your qa-config.php file.
-Do not include the leading period.
+Include the leading period.
 Eg

-          define('QA_COOKIE_DOMAIN', 'foo.com');
+          define('QA_COOKIE_DOMAIN', '.foo.com');

 **Check that Q2A and your authentication website are using the same common cookie domain** I suggest using the [Firecookie](https://addons.mozilla.org/en-US/firefox/addon/6683/) plugin for Firebug on Firefox.